The best tinder materials for starting a campfire

 Lighting paper

-This is just a small piece of card that’s soaked in chemicals that allows it to ignite instantly and burn slowly.
+This is just a small piece of card that’s soaked in chemicals that allow it to ignite instantly and burn slowly.
 A small piece is all it takes to start a fire and its flat design allows it to fit into almost any survival kit or pocket.

 Natural firelighters

 These are made from compressed wood shavings that have been mixed with an igniting chemical.
-Similar to the lighting paper but much bulkier, often coming in bags that can be awkward to squash into a backpack.
+Similar to the lighting paper but much bulkier, often comes in bags that can be awkward to squash into a backpack.
 They normally come in two forms, which are the solid blocks and the shaving strips wrapped into a small roll, both of which are known to have lots of little pieces flake off when you’re handling them, so be careful you don’t drop flammable materials somewhere you shouldn’t.

 Chemical firelighters

 They work just as well as the slightly more natural ones, but it just comes down to how much you mind burning a block of chemicals in the middle of the woods.
-They light extremely easily but there is one downside to them, and that’s the strong petrol like smell they give off after the pack has been opened.
+They light extremely easily but there is one downside to them, and that’s the strong petrol-like smell they give off after the pack has been opened.

 Fire paste

 This stuff comes in anything from a hair gel-like substance to a thick spreadable paste.
-Its essentially just some kind of flammable chemical that’s been turned into a paste and burns for a long time.
+It’s essentially just some kind of flammable chemical that’s been turned into a paste and burns for a long time.
 It’s very easy to use and lights easily, but you can’t really handle it without getting sticky flammable liquid on your hands.

 Tree bark